gramps-project/gramps-web-docs/docs/multi-tree.md

 By default, Gramps Web only allows accessing a single family tree database ("tree"), specified in the configuration file.

-However, since version 1.0 of the Gramps Web API backend, it is also possible to serve multiple trees from a single installation.
+However, starting with version 0.7 of the Gramps Web API backend, it is also possible to serve multiple trees from a single installation.
 However, each user is (currently) tied to a single tree, so this setup is not suited for sharing trees among users, but for hosting multiple isolated Gramps Web instances.

 ## Enable multi-tree support